How Much Does Solar Cost

 The Value of Solar

-Industry studies have found that solar can increase the value of your home by approximately three and a half percent when purchased with cash or loan.
+Industry studies have found that solar can increase the value of your home by approximately three and a half percent when financed or purchased with cash.
 Homes that have solar installed often sell faster, and at a premium compared to homes that do not.

 Total Value Over Time